The Automated Shipping Transformation

 10. Lead Time: How quickly are you processing and delivering orders?

 Remember, these KPIs are like your business’s vital signs.
-Keep an eye on them, and you’ll keep your logistics and supply chain running smoothly.
+By monitoring them, you’ll keep your logistics and supply chain running smoothly.

 Conclusion